Superbition/Celestte-Docs/docs/using_voltis/validation.md

 	]);
 ```

-By doing this it tells Polyel that if any rules fail during validation, the error messages will be stored within a group called `newPost` so we can differentiate them later on when displaying them on a view.
+By doing this it tells Voltis that if any rules fail during validation, the error messages will be stored within a group called `newPost` so we can differentiate them later on when displaying them on a view.

 ## Showing Validation Error Messages

 ### Displaying all errors

 Now, you should have your validation rules setup for incoming request data but how can we show failed rules and their error messages back to the user?
-Polyel again will automatically collect error messages from failed rules and store them into the user’s session and generate the appropriate response back to the previously page, all you have to do to display errors is place the error directives into your views.
+Voltis again will automatically collect error messages from failed rules and store them into the user’s session and generate the appropriate response back to the previously page, all you have to do to display errors is place the error directives into your views.
 You have a number of error directives to help you easily show errors in a view.
 The first and most common one we should discuss is `@errors`:

 ```
 <form action="/blog/post/create" method="POST" enctype="multipart/form-data">